satra/NiPyPe-Paper/nipype_paper.rst

 personnel in laboratories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When in a lab with some experience in neuroimaging studies a new
-analysis is performed it is almost always the case that some parts of
-the data processing will be the same as in on of the previous studies
+Typically, several neuroimaging studies in any laboratory uses similar
+data processing methods, perhaps with different parameters.
+NiPyPe
-performed in the same centre.
-NiPyPe Workflows can be very useful in
+Workflows can be very useful in dividing processing pipelines into
-dividing processing pipelines into reusable building blocks.
-This not
+reusable building blocks.
+This not only improves the speed of building
-only improves the speed of building new pipelines but also reduces the
+new pipelines but also reduces the number of potential errors, because a
-number of potential errors, because a well tested piece of code is being
+well tested piece of code is being reused (instead of reimplemented
-reused (instead of reimplemented every time).
-Reusing workflows is
+every time).
+Reusing workflows is especially important for long running
-especially important for long running studies when all data has to be
-analyzed using the same methods.
+studies when all data has to be analyzed using the same methods.

 A similar scheme also helps with sharing Workflows across studies
 running simultaneously in the lab.
 NiPyPe provides a medium for